rwils83/axonbot_slack/docs/install_pipenv.rst

 =====================================================
 * Install pipenv
 * Use pipenv to create a virtual environment and install the package into it
-* Use pipenv to run axonbot_shell to verify the package is installed properly
+* Use pipenv to run :blue:`axonbot_shell` to verify the package is installed properly

 .. raw:: html